Home

 rue De Gaspé

-St-Denis started to emerge during the 1920’s.
-The street had its own special personality and was different from the others.
+Saint-Denis started to emerge during the 1920’s.
+The street has its own special personality and is different from the others.
 The residences are bigger, the designs more elaborated and the occupants more fortunate.

 The “type” is easily recognizable.
 The houses have two to three floors and two to five residences (duplex to quintuplex), each having its own entrance.
 Rectangular with flat roofs, the buildings are soberly designed and have an imposing presence.
 The façades are made out of bricks and are decorated with wrought iron staircases and balconies.